 The WHI (N=16,608) evaluated the incidence of invasive ovarian cancer among women with an intact uterus who received either estrogen plus progestin hormone therapy or placebo (Appendix G Table 6).
-The incidence of invasive ovarian cancer did not differ significantly between groups (HR, 1.41; 95% CI, 0.75 to 2.66); 0.28 percent of women who received estrogen plus progestin and 0.20 percent of women who received placebo developed invasive ovarian cancer over a median followup of 5.6 years during the intervention phase.
-The intervention place is a significant to the intervention place in the intervention place.
+The incidence of invasive ovarian cancer did not differ significantly between groups (HR, 1.41 [95% CI, 0.75 to 2.66]); 0.28 percent of women who received estrogen plus progestin and 0.20 percent of women who received placebo developed invasive ovarian cancer over a median followup of 5.6 years during the intervention phase.

-Risk remained similar during the postintervention followup (median followup of 8.2 years; HR, 1.12; 95% CI, 0.65 to 1.90).
-102
+Risk remained similar during the postintervention followup (median followup of 8.2 years; HR, 1.12 [95% CI, 0.65 to 1.90]).

 In the WHI, there were no significant differences in the incidence of invasive ovarian cancer among 10-year age groups at randomization between women who received estrogen plus progestin and those who received placebo.
-102